Appboy/appboy-ios-sdk/Example/README.md

 Stopwatch is a simple timer application that shows Appboy in action.
 Below are some screenshots that will reference how to:

 * Display an Appboy feedback form and news feed
-* Activate an in-app slideup message
+* Activate an in-app message
 * Log custom event data and in-app purchases to Appboy
 * Set user attributes for the existing user on the device
 * Theme Appboy programmatically